JimmyJr77/README_generator/new_readme/README.md

 #### Step 2:
 Fish are aquatic animals that live in various bodies of water and are known for their streamlined bodies and gills, allowing them to extract oxygen from water and thrive in their underwater habitats.

-#### Step 3:
-Fish are aquatic animals that live in various bodies of water and are known for their streamlined bodies and gills, allowing them to extract oxygen from water and thrive in their underwater habitats.

 ## Usage
 #### Step 1:
 Fish are aquatic animals that live in various bodies of water and are known for their streamlined bodies and gills, allowing them to extract oxygen from water and thrive in their underwater habitats.

+#### Step 2:
+Fish are aquatic animals that live in various bodies of water and are known for their streamlined bodies and gills, allowing them to extract oxygen from water and thrive in their underwater habitats.

+#### Remaining Steps:
+test

+test

 ## Credits
 Fish are aquatic animals that live in various bodies of water and are known for their streamlined bodies and gills, allowing them to extract oxygen from water and thrive in their underwater habitats.